Eight steps to getting started with social media

 Your job doesn’t end after you’ve posted your content, though.
 You also need to measure the success of your efforts and adjust your strategy.
 That’s because the more content you post, the more you’ll discover what kind of content, timing and frequency work best for you and your audience.

 How will you know?
 Most social network have a basic analytics built into the platform where you can find some good information about how well your audience is reacting to your content.
-Read our beginner’s guide to Facebook and Twitter Analytics as we walk you through what information you can access and how to use it to make sure you’re not wasting your time on social media.
+Take our free course on getting the right results from social media to make sure you’re not wasting your time on social media.